 The Company's Constitution and the ASX Listing Rules specify that the aggregate fees to be paid to non-executive directors for their roles as directors are to be approved by shareholders at a general meeting.
 The latest determination was at the 2011 AGM, whereby Shareholders approved an aggregate amount of \$450,000 per year (including superannuation).
-The Board will not seek any increase for the non-executive director pool at the upcoming 2014 Annual General Meeting.
+The Board does not propose to seek any increase for the non-executive director pool at the upcoming 2015 Annual General Meeting.